james-livefront/livefront-ai-guidance/05-problems-to-avoid.md

 Now that we've established what excellence looks like, here are the patterns that can undermine it when using AI tools...

-[Continue with existing anti-patterns but frame each one as "How this threatens our standards" rather than just "what goes wrong"]

 ---

 ## Part 1: Process Anti-Patterns